agonych/mysqltools/README.md

 ### 6. `upload.php`
 Uploads a zipped SQL dump file and extracts it to the specified directory for further processing.

+### 7. `check_health.php`
+Check the web and MySQL server health and settings, outputting the results in a readable format.

+### 8. `check_integrity.php`
+Checks the integrity of the database, reporting on available tables, their row counts, encoding and collation settings.
+Also performs a database health check.

+### 9. `optimize.php`
+Repairs and optimizes all tables in the database, improving performance and reducing disk space usage.

 ## Setup Instructions

 ### Configurations